TaiQuan-71/lab-4-hardware/README.md

 * CPU : Calculates information.
 * Input: Converts physical input to binary information.
 * Output: Converts info to physical output.
+# Hardware:IEEE Ethically Alligned Designs
+* An organization for those in the techinical computer fields.